-Instead, freelancers will need to behave similarly to a business entity to advance their career paths.
+Instead, freelancers must behave similarly to a business entity to advance their careers.

 For example, suppose a freelance engineer wants to increase their salary.
-They will need to acquire new clients instead of working towards a promotion.
+They will need to acquire new clients instead of working toward a promotion.

 Despite this ambiguity in their career paths, many software engineers prefer the freelancing route because of the freedom and flexibility that naturally come with such positions.